hwayne/learntla-v2/docs/core/tla.rst

 Why use TLA+?
 =============

 So now that we have a brief overview of TLA+, let's come around to a basic question: *why bother*?
 While TLA+ has a steeper learning curve than PlusCal, it also has a higher power ceiling.
-There are lots of things you can do in pure TLA+ that would be difficult or impossible to do in pluscal.
+There are lots of things you can do in pure TLA+ that would be difficult or impossible to do in PlusCal.
 Some examples:

 * Writing `helper actions <trans>`.
 * Using fairness `in subtle ways <fairness_status_example>`.
 * Verifying a `refactored spec has the same behavior <action_refactoring>`.
 * Interruptable algorithms.
 Say I have the sequence of steps :math:`Start \to A \to B \to C \to D`, and A,B,C can all "reset" to start.
-In pluscal I'd have to model that by duplicated `either <either>` blocks:
+In PlusCal I'd have to model that by duplicated `either <either>` blocks:

   ::